AzureHakua/LiveSplit.RabiRibi/README.md

 -If you are performing Syaro Skip, you can use the Syaro Skip option INSTEAD of the Syaro option.
 The Syaro Skip option will split when you leave System Interior.
 If you have both options checked, you will split twice when performing Syaro Skip.
 -The Noah Skip option will split as you transition to the room where Noah 3 is.
 Use this option for both Noah Skip and BunStrike Zip routes.
--The Computer option will split when you obtain 17,500 EN (in a single frame), which is how much money Cicini gives you for finding the Computer in Exotic Laboratory.
-Implementing more safety checks here in the future.

 Regarding In-game Time